Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 That said, it’s important to consider safety and crime when moving abroad.
 Do your research into different cities and neighborhoods before committing to anywhere in particular.
 Even if you choose a historically safe place to stay, you should still be wary of your surroundings and personal belongings.

-Can I move to the United States without knowing English?
+Can I move to the US without knowing English?

 Although the United States has no official language, most people speak English.
 If you plan to become a citizen, you’ll generally need to pass an English language proficiency test as part of the naturalization process.

-Is it worth moving to the United States from Europe?
+Is it worth moving to the US from Europe?

 This depends on your personal circumstances and goals.
 The United States has a lot to offer in terms of work opportunities, cuisine, diversity, and natural environment.
 Regardless of who you are, there’s a good chance you’ll find a place and lifestyle that works for you.

-Is it worth moving to the United States from Latin America?
+Is it worth moving to the US from Latin America?

 Looking for some great resources for immigrants, digital nomads, and other expats in the United States?
 Here are just a few to get you started: